nunit/docs/docs/articles/nunit/writing-tests/attributes/description.md

 # Description

 The Description attribute is used to apply descriptive text to a Test, TestFixture or Assembly.
-The text appears in the XML output file and is shown in the Test Properties dialog.
+The text appears in the XML output file.

 ## Example